mskr/SPlisHSPlasH/doc/getting_started.md

 There is no control over convergence.
 Fluid equations are fulfilled in different ways to different degrees by the available methods.
+This is a bit hard to describe.

 There are no boundary conditions and no initial conditions.
 No inlets, no walls, no contacts, no outlets.
-Instead, there are emitters and animation fields.
+Instead, there are emitters, animation fields and rigid bodies.

+The number of computational nodes is dynamic.
+However, one may want to control the scale of the computation.
+To this end, emitters can have a maximum number of particles, and a bounding box, where leaving particles are reused.

-There is the concept of scenes.
+There is the concept of scenes instead of cases.
 For setup, you can sample cubes, spheres or arbitrary meshes with particles.
 Rigid bodies can participate and there is collision detection.